 Poznań, Poland

 And why not cross the border into Poland during your stay in Germany?
 Thanks to ultra-efficient European trains, Poznań is only a few hours away and provides an ideal base from which to explore Polish history and culture.
-In the heart of the city, the Market Square is surrounded by colourful buildings and lively cafes where you can sample the region’s specialities: pierogi and bigos.
+And it’s well worth a visit!
+In the heart of the city, the market square is surrounded by plenty of colorful buildings and lively cafés where you can sample the region’s specialities: pierogi and bigos.
 Don’t miss Poznañ’s City Hall, where a fun local tradition takes place every lunchtime.

 Planning a day trip from Germany to Poland